-Both meals and sleeping accommodation must be provided by the hotelkeeper in the same premises.
-The hotelkeeper need not necessarily prepare the meals but must supply them and derive consideration for such supply.
-For example, a hotelkeeper could make use of an external caterer to supply the meals, pay the caterer and then bill the patrons for the meals.
+Both meals and sleeping accommodation must be provided by the hotel keeper in the same premises.
+The hotel keeper need not necessarily prepare the meals but must supply them and derive consideration for such supply.
+For example, a hotel keeper could make use of an external caterer to supply the meals, pay the caterer and then bill the patrons for the meals.
 A taxpayer who lets a portion of the hotel premises to a third party for the purpose of operating a restaurant or fast-food outlet does not derive consideration for the supply of meals but rather derives rental income.
-While there is nothing to prevent a taxpayer from letting a portion of the premises in this way, such letting will not qualify the taxpayer as a hotelkeeper.
-To qualify as a hotelkeeper it is necessary for the taxpayer to supply at least some meals, for example, breakfast.
+While there is nothing to prevent a taxpayer from letting a portion of the premises in this way, such letting will not qualify the taxpayer as a hotel keeper.
+To qualify as a hotel keeper, it is necessary for the taxpayer to supply at least some meals, for example, breakfast.

 The Act does not specify where the food must be prepared, how many meals must be provided, that patrons must consume the meals or that the food must be provided to patrons only.
-The food can therefore be prepared onsite or offsite provided it is made available to patrons of the hotel, boarding house or lodging house by the hotelkeeper in the hotel, boarding house or lodging house.
-The meals must be www.dictionary.com/browse/lodging-house?s=t; www.dictionary.com/browse/board?s=t; www.dictionary.com/browse/hotel?s=t; www.dictionary.com/browse/boarding--house?s=t [Accessed 22 November 2018].

-available as an option to the patrons but it is not compulsory that the patrons take up this service and the meals can also be made available to people who are not staying at the establishment.
+The food can therefore be prepared onsite or offsite provided it is made available to patrons of the hotel, boarding house or lodging house by the hotel keeper in the hotel, boarding house or lodging house.
+The meals must be available as an option to the patrons but it is not compulsory that the patrons take up this service and the meals can also be made available to people who are not staying at the establishment.

-A situation in which patrons can telephonically order their meals from an external restaurant or fast-food outlet, have them delivered to the hotel and charged to their room number is considered to be a billing service and not the supply of meals by a hotelkeeper.
+A situation in which patrons can telephonically order their meals from an external restaurant or fast-food outlet, have them delivered to the hotel and charged to their room number is considered to be a billing service and not the supply of meals by a hotel keeper.